Anatomy

 Expand/collapse menu

 This menu toggles between Expand all posts and Collapse all posts.
 The activity stream defaults to collapsing the content within each event post.
-Clicking the Expand all button opens all the event posts in the stream.
+Selecting the Expand all button opens all the event posts in the stream.

 Truncation